Current Overview – User Group, News, Magazines, Books, Apps, and Sites

 In 1987, A.P.P.L.E. celebrated its 10 year anniversary with a 16-page extravaganza in the magazine with interviews of many of the early members of the group.
 Dick Hubert, who was the Executive President of the Co-Op at the time mentioned the expansion and a focus of trying to get better speakers for the group.

-This final name change probably had the effect of dealing the death blow to the magazine as it was only a year later that the decision was made to change the magazine to a quarterly.
+Two years later the decision was made to change the magazine to a quarterly.
 The combination of this as well as the decision by Apple Computer, Inc. to discontinue selling the Apple IIe and IIGS made the interest in the group wane severely.
 There was also one particular board member who at the time had made it his personal objective to essentially kill the group in order to acquire its assets.
 This eventually did happen.

 With the ending of the magazine came the end to a time in which the world of computing had changed from that of the hobbyists and the engineers being the only one interested in and using computers to that of a computer being in almost every home in America.
 Although this trend would continue in the 1990’s with the PC revolution taking over where the Apple revolution left off, the spirit of the early years would never return.
 Or would it…

 A.P.P.L.E.
 Co-op Celebrates a Decade of Service, Call-A.P.P.L.E.
 Magazine, February 1988, pp12-27